 For information for recipients of all other funding, please visit individual pages in our funding section.

 This outlines how we work with National portfolio organisations, Major partner museums, Museum development providers and National youth music organisations.
 It is also relevant to our partner funders such as local authorities and other interested cultural organisations.

 We will be publishing a music education hubs relationship framework later in the year.

 As outlined in the Relationship framework, relationship managers provide the key point of contact between the Arts Council and portfolio organisations.
 They are based in our regional offices, allowing them to respond to local issues.

 Relationship managers have specialisms in one or more artform, and cross-cutting specialisms such as children and young people, engagement and participation or diversity.
-We assign relationship managers who understand the specific nature of the work delivered by organisations in the portfolio.
+We assign organisations in the portfolio relationship managers who understand the specific nature of the work they deliver.